 View the evaluation report for HEPPP.

-- To increase the number of domestic students from low SES backgrounds enrolled in and completing accredited undergraduate qualifications
+- Participation component: to increase the participation of current and prospective domestic students from low SES backgrounds in accredited undergraduate qualifications at eligible providers.

 Projects funded through this component can be found on the following pages:

 - HEPPP 2013 Partnerships projects

 - HEPPP 2013 Partnerships Competitive Grants Round